 The first phase of the Greek Genocide commenced in the Spring of 1914 in Eastern Thrace and western Anatolia when Turks were ordered to boycott Greek businesses.
-Hundreds of thousands of Greeks from these regions were also deported during this period.
-With the outbreak of the Great War in July of 1914, all Ottoman Greek men aged between 21-45 years were conscripted into forced labor (or concentration) camps.
+Hundreds of thousands of Greeks from these regions were also deported.
+With the outbreak of the Great War in July of 1914, all Ottoman Greek men aged between 21-45 were conscripted into forced labor (or concentration) camps.
 Most of these men were to perish under appalling conditions after being forced to work around the clock with little food or water.
-These camps also served as a means to break up and disarm Greek communities, thus bringing about their eventual destruction.
+These camps also served as a means of breaking up and disarming Greek communities, thus bringing about their eventual destruction.

-In 1915, under the guidance of German military personnel, the C.U.P ordered the deportation of Greek communities in the Dardanelles and Gallipolli region under the pretext of military necessity.
+In 1915, under the guidance of German military personnel, the C.U.P ordered the deportation of Greek communities from the Dardanelles and Gallipolli regions under the pretext of military necessity.
 These Greeks were not permitted to take anything with them.
 Goods in their shops were later sold by Ottoman authorities.
 Entire communities living along the western coastline of Asia Minor were deported to the interior or to Muslim villages where they were forced to choose between Islam or death.
-Homes in villages that were not burnt were seized by free-booters of neighboring communities.
+Homes in villages that were not burnt were seized by freebooters of neighboring communities.
 In some instances, Greeks were forced to sign declarations saying they were leaving of their own free will.
 In most cases, before deportations took place, Ottoman gendarmes (police) and çetes (armed irregulars) seized money and valuables from communities, committed massacres and burnt churches and schools.
 In the region of Pontus, Greek communities were deported during the peak of winter when fatalities could be at their highest.
-Stories of lethal injections, bodies being towed out to sea and dumped, as well as mass killings of Greeks in churches was also witnessed.
+Stories of lethal injections, bodies being towed out to sea and dumped, as well as mass killings of Greeks in churches were also witnessed and documented.

 The New York Times: 10 July 1921.